Wilmavl/Getting_Cleaning_Data_project/README.md

     "./UCI HAR Dataset/test/subject_test.txt"
     "./UCI HAR Dataset/train/subject_train.txt"
     "./UCI HAR Dataset/activity_labels.txt"
-#1.2. cbind all the train data (subjectTrainData,YtrainData,XtrainData)
+##1.2. cbind all the train data (subjectTrainData,YtrainData,XtrainData)
-#1.3. cbind all the test data (subjectTestData,YtestData,XtestData)
+##1.3. cbind all the test data (subjectTestData,YtestData,XtestData)
-#1.4. rbind testdata + traindata into 1 table
+##1.4. rbind testdata + traindata into 1 table
-#1.5.
+##1.5.
 Assign column headings

-#2.only keep std and mean columns along with subject, activity
+#2.
+Only keep std and mean columns along with subject, activity
     I included the subject and activity columns, and only retained any column where the heading includes "mean" or "std" I chose to include those that do not have "()" after the "mean" or "std", as the instructions did not say that they had to be removed
     - rather have too many columns than too few

-#3.replace activity codes with descriptive names
+#3.
+Replace activity codes with descriptive names
     I made use of the package "plyr"

-#4.Tidy up variable names
+#4.
+Tidy up variable names
     - remove all "-" in the names as this is iilegal in R naming conventions
     - remove all "()" in the names as this is iilegal in R naming conventions
     - remove redundant text where "Body" is duplicated in a name